MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 /// The reason of webview2 closed.
 [v1_enum]
 typedef enum COREWEBVIEW2_CLOSED_REASON {
-  /// The CoreWebView2 has closed because the corresponding
-  /// CoreWebView2Controller had its Close method called either explicitly or
-  /// implicitly.
-  COREWEBVIEW2_CLOSED_REASON_SHUTDOWN,

-  /// The CoreWebView2 has closed because its browser process crashed.
-  /// The Closed event will be raised after the ProcessFailed event is raised.
-  COREWEBVIEW2_CLOSED_REASON_BROWSER_PROCESS_FAILURE,

-  /// The CoreWebView2 has closed because its browser process has exited.
-  COREWEBVIEW2_CLOSED_REASON_BROWSER_PROCESS_EXITED,

-  /// The CoreWebView2 has closed because its parent window was closed.
-  COREWEBVIEW2_CLOSED_REASON_PARENT_WINDOW_CLOSED,

   /// The CoreWebView2 has closed because its corresponding Profile has been or
   /// marked as deleted.
   COREWEBVIEW2_CLOSED_REASON_PROFILE_DELETED